scikit-hep/hist/README.md

   - `flow=False` is a fast way to turn off flow
   - Storages can be given by string
   - `storage=` can be omitted
+  - `data=` can initialize a histogram with existing data
+  - `Hist.from_columns` can be used to initialize with a DataFrame or dict

 - Hist implements UHI+; an extension to the UHI (Unified Histogram Indexing) system designed for import-free interactivity:
   - Uses `j` suffix to switch to data coordinates in access or slices